 You can only only use it with your phone because that’s what it is.
 It’s a mobile shotgun.
 It’s not meant to be for others.
 And now if you do want to get one that you can use with your mobile and your DSLR camera, Deity, my new flirty lover, Deity have the D4 Duo, and Deity did send me this one for free.

-So that’s another disclaimer.
+That’s another disclaimer.
 And this one works really well.
 You can use it with your mobile device, you can use it with your DSLR.
 The good thing, the interesting thing about this microphone, and it’s really new, is that you can use the microphone at the front and at the back, and you can also plug in a lavalier microphone into the, uncovering it, into the port here.

 Use it as a vlogging type of style so that you can, you know, get really good sound.
 But it’s an interesting one.
 It’s a really new one, yeah, I like where Deity are going.
 They’re quite innovative.

-So I don’t think it’s quite fair to compare them side by side, but they are alternatives.
+I don’t think it’s quite fair to compare them side by side, but they are alternatives.
 They are alternatives.
 Now, let’s start to get into the slightly bigger mics.
 I have been using for the longest time, and particularly with my live streams, USB microphones.

 I’ve been using this one for years.
 I get really good, reliable, clean sound.
 I like with USB microphones that they kind of filter out a lot of the noise.
-So I live in a complex that has like 40 other units.
+I live in a complex that has like 40 other units.

-So I really can definitely recommend the RODE NT-USB, as you can see, there’s a dent in it.
+I really can definitely recommend the RODE NT-USB, as you can see, there’s a dent in it.
 I use it all the time, really, really sturdy stable microphone and it hasn’t let me down, unlike some other USB brands, which I’m not even going to talk about.

-So it had a little baby, and this is a smaller version obviously of that microphone.
+It had a little baby, and this is a smaller version obviously of that microphone.
 In terms of the quality of sound, it is as good.
 I find this as good from the test that I’ve done.
 And it’s perfect to plug into your computer.

 You can also plug it into your devices as well.
-So you can plug it into your, you know, iPad, you know, mobile device as well if you want it to record audio using the microphone into those devices.
+You can plug it into your, you know, iPad, you know, mobile device as well if you want it to record audio using the microphone into those devices.
 And it’s as reliable, which is what I really, really love about it.